-Either the non-root user needs to be assigned sudo privileges directly or through a group membership.
+Either the non-root user needs to be assigned direct sudo privileges assigned or through a group membership.
 Ensure that NOPASSWD option is configured.

 Here is an example of an agent user entry in sudoers file (where "agentuser" is the username for the account that you use to install the Linux Agent):